Vegan Creme Eggs

 Return the eggs to the freezer for 30 minutes.

-Pop the eggs out of their molds and enjoy!
+Pop the eggs out of the moulds and enjoy!

 - Store in an airtight container for up to 1 week.